squaremo/squaremo.github.io/_posts/2013-11-12-amqp-codec-in-js.markdown

 that is very likely to be big enough in practice.
 There's a few improvements I think can be made in this respect:

- - Given the values to be encoded, I could allocate a buffer to size.
+ - Once I'm given the values to be encoded, I could allocate a buffer to size.
 A complication is tables (and arrays, though they only appear inside tables), for which the size can only be calculated with an encoding pass.
 Still, since I encode those into their own buffers anyway, I could do that first then allocate the whole thing.

  - Similarly, encoding frames or even series of frames into a single buffer is bound to be more efficient than encoding pieces into